signalfx/signalfx-agent/docs/monitors/conviva.md

 `metric parameters` [here](https://community.conviva.com/site/global/apis_data/experience_insights_api/index.gsp#metrics).
 Where an account is not provided the default account is fetched and used.
 Where no filters are specified the `All Traffic` filter is used.
 Where MetricLens dimensions are not specified all MetricLens dimensions are fetched and used.
 The `_ALL_` keyword means all.
-Dimensions only apply to MetricLenses.
+MetricLens dimension configuration only apply to MetricLenses.
 If specified for a regular metric they will be ignored.
 MetricLens dimensions listed in `excludeMetricLensDimensions` will be excluded.

 ```